aiven/devportal/docs/platform/concepts/cloud-security.rst

 Customer data privacy is of utmost importance to Aiven, and is covered by internal security and customer privacy policies as well as strict EU regulations.

 Aiven has partnered with GitHub in scanning for service token leaks and will inform customers of tokens being made public through an email notification.
-More details can be found on our `Improving security: Aiven and GitHub's secret scanning partnership <https://aiven.io/blog/aiven-and-github's-secret-scanning-partnership>`_  blog post.
+For more details, check `Improving security: Aiven and GitHub's secret scanning partnership <https://aiven.io/blog/aiven-and-github's-secret-scanning-partnership>`_.

 Aiven operators never access customer data, unless explicitly requested to do so by the customer in order to troubleshoot a technical issue.